 Originally, Riot said the River King’s ability update would arrive “after the Worlds patch [10.19].”
 That expected release date has rolled up in the distance, arrived, and now is months in the rearview mirror; Season 11 is now in full flight.

 Riot then pointed to LoL patch 11.10 as a potential release date, before revealing they’re going to have to delay the update again.

-The TK rework will spend two weeks on PBE, once it’s finally locked.
+The TK rework will spend two weeks on PBE now that it’s finally locked.

-Here’s all the updated changes — courtesy of [email protected] — for Tongue Lash, Abyssal Voyage, and Devour, the last of which will be his new ultimate.
+Here’s all the updated changes — courtesy of Surrender@20 — for Tongue Lash, Abyssal Voyage, and Devour, the last of which will be his new ultimate.